 The fund positioning and strategy remains virtually unchanged.

-We remain marginally under-weight equities and within equities, we favour quality and global.
-Our foreign exposure remains high, but we have reduced foreign exposure in anticipation of less currency tailwinds and in response to attractive valuation on the domestic front.
+We remain marginally under-weight equities and within equities, we favour global and quality.
+Our foreign exposure remains high, but we have reduced foreign exposure in anticipation of less currency tailwinds and in response to attractive valuations on the domestic front.

 We re-configured our domestic equity exposure during the quarter as value re-emerged after an extended sell-off.
-We increase our exposure to listed property and banks.
+We continue to increase exposure to domestically oriented stocks.

 Our Fixed Income exposure is inherently conservative, lower duration and adequately diversified.
-We increased our government bond exposure during the previous quarter added immediate value.
+Our increase in government bond exposure during the previous quarter added immediate value.
 We remain underweight relative to the average fund, based on fiscal considerations.
 We have no parastatal or SOE debt exposure.